Oklahoma

 E. Expungement after pardon

 The statute authorizing expungement after a pardon has been amended on several occasions since 2012.
-Most recently, in 2019 the law was amended to allow anyone pardoned to seek expungement, eliminating requirements that the crime be non-violent, that the governor make a finding of innocence, and a 10-year waiting period.
-22 Okla.
-Stat.
-Ann. § 18(A)(4), amended by SB815 (May 2019).
-A person who was under 18 at the time of conviction who is pardoned may also have his conviction expunged. § 18(A)(6), as amended by 2012 Okla.
+Most recently, in 2019 the law was amended to allow anyone pardoned to seek expungement, eliminating requirements that the crime be non-violent, that the governor make a finding of innocence, and that the person wait 10 years for eligibility.
+Okla.
+Stat. tit.
+22 § 18(A)(4), amended by SB815 (May 2019).
+Previously, only a person who was under 18 at the time of conviction who is pardoned could have their conviction expunged. § 18(A)(6), as amended by 2012 Okla.
 Sess.
 Law Serv.
 Ch.
 183, § 2 (H.B.
 3091).

 F. Process